 - Develop and sketch illustration concepts to prepare them for digital creation.

-- Use shape and freehand drawing tools to create complex shapes and patterns.
+- Employ shape and freehand drawing tools to create complex shapes and patterns.

-- Use gradients to create lighting and shadow effects.
+- Experiment with gradients to create lighting and shadow effects.

 - Import bitmap and vector art into Illustrator and create guides for illustration.

-- Develop proficiency in drawing or tracing using the Pen tool.
+- Advance proficiency in drawing or tracing using the Pen tool.

-- Create illustrations inspired by 1930s era WPA-style posters.
+- Compose illustrations inspired by 1930s era WPA-style posters.

-- Create objects with 3D proportions and lighting effects and place them in perspective on a plane.
+- Construct objects with 3D proportions and lighting effects and place them in perspective on a plane.

 - Create a sequential illustration that repeats certain features and colors over a series of frames to maintain a consistent look.